 These people have a sense of loyalty to your business.
-They chose to like your page, so there is something that appeals to them.
+They decided to like your page, so there is something that appeals to them.
 You can market your products and services through remarketing to engage them.

 3. Target people who abandon carts

 People rarely purchase a product the first time around.
 Many people add products to their carts but don’t complete their purchase.
 Whether they got distracted or aren’t sure if they want to buy yet, this is an opportunity for you to remarket your products to them through Facebook.